QuadramaHQ/quadrama-protocol/docs/faq.md

 # Frequently Asked Questions (FAQ)

 ## What is Quadrama?

-Quadrama is a secure 1:1 messaging protocol designed for end-to-end encrypted communication over an untrusted relay server.
+Quadrama is a secure 1:1 messaging application with end-to-end encryption.

----

 ## Can the server read my messages?
 No.

-Messages are encrypted end-to-end between clients.
-The relay server only forwards encrypted data and does not possess session keys.
+Messages are encrypted on your device and can only be decrypted by the recipient.
+The server only forwards encrypted data.

----

 ## What is a Safety Code?
 The Safety Code is a short representation of the cryptographic identity binding between two peers.

-By comparing the Safety Code out-of-band (e.g., in person or via a trusted channel), users can verify that no active attacker is intercepting the connection.
+By comparing it out-of-band, users can verify that the connection is secure.

----

 ## What does “Verify” mean?

-When you verify a peer:

-- The client enforces strict validation rules.
-- Downgrade attempts are rejected.
-- Session binding becomes mandatory.
+Verifying a peer confirms their identity.
+Once verified, the client enforces stricter security rules.

-If the peer’s identity key changes, verification is automatically removed.
+If the peer’s identity key ever changes, verification is automatically removed.

----

 ## What happens if a peer’s key changes?

-If a peer’s identity key changes:

-- Previous verification is invalidated.
-- The session must be re-verified.

-This protects against identity substitution attacks.
+The previous verification is invalidated, and the session must be re-verified before communication can continue.
+This protects against identity substitution.

----
+## Does Quadrama have Forward Secrecy?
+Yes.
+Quadrama uses the Double Ratchet algorithm, which ensures that past messages cannot be decrypted if long-term keys are compromised later.

 ## Does Quadrama protect against malware?
 No.
 Quadrama does not protect against:

-- Malware on your device
+- Malware or spyware on your device
 - Keyloggers
 - Compromised operating systems
-- Browser-level code injection
+- Physical access to an unlocked device

-Security depends on a trusted client environment.
+Security depends on a trusted device environment.

----

 ## Is Quadrama anonymous?

-Quadrama focuses on encryption and session security.

-It does not provide anonymity against a global network observer or metadata analysis.
+Quadrama focuses on encryption.
+It does not guarantee anonymity against a global network observer, but includes features to make traffic analysis more difficult.

----

-## Why are technical details not fully documented?
+## Why are some technical details not fully documented?

-Quadrama publicly documents high-level protocol design.

-Certain implementation details are intentionally not disclosed to reduce attack surface and prevent misuse.
+The core cryptographic mechanisms are documented.
+Certain implementation details are intentionally kept internal to maintain security boundaries.

----

 ## Is Quadrama audited?

-Quadrama is designed with strong security principles.

-Formal audits may be conducted in the future.
+Quadrama is built on established cryptographic principles.
+Independent audits are planned for the future.

+## How can I report a security issue?
+Please report security concerns to:
+**Quadrama.sec@outlook.com**